mshooter/ParticleSystem/README.md

 # ParticleSystem

-This a project for my second assignment for Principles and Practice of Programming.
-(Bournemouth University, 2017) I chose to make a particle system where a reset the values of the particle, everytime they die.
+This a project for my second assignment for Principles and Practice of Programming (Bournemouth University, 2017).
+I chose to make a particle system where I reset the value of the particle, everytime it dies.
-I made three different emitters: A snow emitter, a fire emitter and a "waterfall emitter with splash effects".
+I made three different emitters: A snow emitter, a fire emitter and a waterfall "emitter" with splash effects.
-I generated all those emitters in a box, the box is a boundary for the particles.
-We have the x-,y- and z-axes in the scene, to help navigate through the scene with the camera we made.
+I generated all the emitters in a box; the box is a boundary for the particles.
+There are x-,y- and z-axes in the scene to help navigate through the scene with the camera I made.

 ## The Video